 As part of accessing services, victims frequently share highly sensitive personal information with professionals.
-The victims' willingness to share the information may be premised on the professionals' promise not to disclose the victims' information.
-The promise to hold in confidence the victim's information is governed by the professional's ethical duties, regulatory framework and/or by other various laws, and breaking the promise may carry sanctions.
+A victim's willingness to share this information may be premised on the professionals' promise to not disclose it.
+The promise to hold in confidence the victim's information is governed by the professional's ethical duties, regulatory framework and/or by other various laws.
+Breaking the promise may carry sanctions.
 The promise not to disclose information that is shared in confidence-as well as the legal framework that recognizes this promise-are what qualifies this information as "confidential."